-The Commission typically meets on a monthly basis.
-Meeting minutes are available by request, and can be found online.
+The Commission typically meets on a bi-monthly basis.
+Meeting minutes are available by request, and can also be found online.

 To serve the public by providing economic and technical assistance for the aviation community while ensuring the safe and cost-effective advancement of aviation in North Dakota.